• istoica a year ago

 it also has support for Linux VMs and kubernetes (although i haven't tried that yet)

-• dmonitor 8 hours ago
+• dmonitor a year ago

 what does this offer that podman desktop does not?